ZaQuarius15/programming-univbasics-4-crud/README.md

 ## Additional Information on Arrays

-The `.push`, `.shift`, `.unshift`, and `.pop` methods are not the only methods built-in to arrays, but they are useful to practice and become familiar with.
+The `.push`, `.shift`, `.unshift`, and `.pop` methods are not the only methods built-in to arrays.
 To read the full list, check out Ruby's [Array documentation][docs].

+No programmer knows all the methods that are built-in to Ruby's Array class.
+Although it is handy to practice and become familiar with methods like `.push`, `.shift`, `.unshift`, and `.pop`, it is entirely normal to rely on the documentation, no matter your skill level.

 ## Conclusion